• Home

 Mileage

 Mileage when driving a personal vehicle will be reimbursed at the State of Kansas standard rate if using state funds or at the IRS standard rate if using KUCR funds.
-Mileage reimbursement is based on the shortest available route unless documentation is provided that supports an acceptable alternate route.
+Mileage reimbursement is based on the shortest available route unless documentation is provided supporting an acceptable alternate route.
 The mileage rate is meant to cover all costs associated with the use of a personal vehicle including fuel, oil, tires, insurance, deductibles, uninsured losses, and expenses of any type.
-Reimbursement for the use of a personal vehicle cannot exceed the established mileage rate for personal vehicles for the official mileage between traveling to the intended destination and return trip.
+Reimbursement for personal vehicle use cannot exceed the established mileage rate for personal vehicles for the official mileage between traveling to the intended destination and return trip.

 Mileage in Lieu of Airfare